JoeMelko/joemelko.github.io/posts/curric.md

 ## Discovering Optimal Curricula

 We now turn from hand-designed curricula to the question of how to learn one.
-Concretely, given clustered pre-training data and downstream target(s), we want a procedure that suggests how to weight clusters as a function of training progress.
+Concretely, given grouped pre-training data and downstream target(s), we want a procedure that suggests how to weight clusters as a function of training progress.

 We build this in two stages.
 First, at any fixed training scale, we assume access to a static mixture-learning primitive—our TerRIFIC optimizer—that proposes an update to per-cluster sampling logits.
 Second, we lift this primitive to a scale-dependent setting, learning a continuous function of training progress whose induced mixtures define a continuous curriculum.

 ### Warmup: Metagradient Descent + The TerRIFIC Optimizer

 In the static setting we maintain a single mixture over clusters that is fixed across the entire training run.
 The goal is to adjust that mixture so that training on it most improves performance on a downstream target set.
+To accomplish this, we need a good way to measure the impact that training on one example has on another.

 A natural conceptual starting point is **influence functions** (Koh et al., 2017).
 Given optimal parameters $\theta^\star$ for some training objective and a loss $L(z,\theta)$ on example $z$, the influence of a training example $z$ on a target example $z_{\text{test}}$ is defined as